 Best Value Admission Bodies are not eligible for phasing in of contribution rises.
-The Administering Authority expects employers with a contribution increase of less than #% at the 2010 valuation to move to the new rate immediately.
-Subject to the Administering Authority's overall satisfaction relating to the security of the Fund, other employers may be allowed to phase in contribution rises of #% or more over a period of # years.
-(THE PERCENTAGE INCREASE AND THE PERIOD TO BE CONSIDERED BY THE PENSIONS COMMITTEE).
+The Administering Authority expects employers with a contribution increase of 0.5% or less at the 2010 valuation to move to the new rate immediately.
+Because the increases are over 3% in some cases there is an option to phase the increase in over a period of 6 years with an increase of at least 0.5% per annum until the full increase is achieved, subject to the Administering Authority's overall satisfaction relating to the security of the Fund.